zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/local_installation.md

 If the user see a list of available options and commands, MONICA has been built correctly.

 ### **8. Running a Test Simulation**
-To perform a test run, you can use one of the included example simulation files, for instance:
+To perform a test run, user can use one of the included example simulation files, for instance:

 ```
 ./monica-run -o ../../output_csv/out.csv ../installer/Hohenfinow2/sim-min.json